Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 # MUSIC & SOUND FX (optional)

-Create a separator and name it *MUSIC & SOUND FX EXTENDED* and place it directly below the *SOUND FX* separator (and its mods).
+Create a separator and name it `MUSIC & SOUND FX EXTENDED` and place it directly below the *SOUND FX* separator (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.

-﻿All of the following mods in this category will be placed under this separator in the same order.
+All of the following mods in this category will be placed under this separator in the same order.

-﻿This category's mods are optional - you can just skip the category.
+This category's mods are optional - you can just skip the category.
 You can use whatever mods you like, which are before a horizontal line, but you will need to install all of the music mods, which are behind the line, if you want everything to work correctly.
 Music is actually the